mienaikoe/ziyu/Chapters/2-4-Chapter11.md

     It's you who fills our lives with love.
   ***

   He was moved to tears.
-It was a lullaby from his childhood - faint and delayed to his open ear, but through the box, it was warm and instant.
+Thi sang a simple lullaby from his childhood, but through the listener it was like a memory hallucinated into life.
 It struck him first with a magical awe, then a longing homesickness.
 It had been a long time since he felt either of those emotions.

   He made his way back, and saw a beam of joy on their faces.
 There was no doubt in his mind that Casra never got tired of seeing someone hear it for the first time.
 Thi knew it would change the world.